-For reference, my personal recipe consist of tea tree, lavender, frankincense with jojoba oil as a carrier.
-Jojoba is great for acne prone skin as it reduces oil production, dissolving sebum, and is healing as well as moisturising.
+For reference, my personal recipe consists of tea tree, lavender, frankincense with jojoba oil as a carrier.
+Jojoba is great for acne prone skin as it reduces oil production, dissolves sebum, and is healing as well as moisturising.
 I mix it all up in a little bottle with a pipette and a little goes a long way with oil.

 Other carrier oils include rosehip, argon, sweet almond, evening primrose or many other, again, depending on what your skin needs.